JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 JR: how does one do that

-NS: Sometimes bender do not  update  if there is not  file to save to  Click in the minu  on image

-NS: and save  or save as
+NS:  Sometimes bender do not  update  if there is not  file to save to  Click in the minu  on image  and save  or save as

 JR: k done